Collie: Temperament

 Collies range in trainability from the "average" to very biddable.
-The Border Collie is also the breed most in need of a job, while other collie breeds fit well into an active family lifestyle.
-The breed is also known for its sensitivity and awareness of emotions in people.
+The Border Collie is the breed most in need of a "job" to stimulate its brain, lest it become anxious and hyper, while many other collie breeds fit well into an active family lifestyle (though all collie types still require some mental stimulation).
+Collie-type breeds are also known for their sensitivity and awareness of emotions in people; they may require gentler handling than other types of dogs.

 Working type temperaments

 A working member of a collie breed, such as the Border Collie, is an energetic and agile dog with great stamina.
 When in fit, working condition they are able to run all day without tiring, even over very rough or steep ground.
 Working collies display a keen intelligence for the job at hand and are instinctively highly motivated.
 They are often intensely loyal.
 Dogs of collie type or derivation occupy four of the first sixteen ranks in Stanley Coren's The Intelligence of Dogs, with the Border Collie being first.
 These characteristics generally make working strains suitable for agility; in addition to herding work they are well suited to active sports such as sheepdog trials, flyball, disc dog and dog agility.
 Working strains have strong herding instincts, and some individuals can be single-minded to the point of obsessiveness.
 Collies can compete in herding events.
 Border Collies are used as search dogs in mountain rescue in Britain.
 They are particularly useful for searching large areas of hillside and avalanche debris.
 H. MacInnes believed that dark coated dogs are less prone to snow blindness.